IoT and the Data Center. Storage Ready for the Post-Cloud Era

 Conscience technology enables another feature: Grid for Apps.
 By knowing the amount and where resources are available, SDS can run applications directly into the storage, triggered by events, and without any additional orchestration tool.
 This is a compelling characteristic of our system which allows to have compute and storage close to each other enabling to run applications where data resides!
 For example, think about running an image recognition software on one of the devices with an ARM GPU available on the network every time a new image is taken, adding metadata to the object and then making it accessible to other applications in the micro-datacenter.

-Thanks to conscience technology OpenIO SDS, with its lightweight design and other unique characteristics, can be installed on any type of hardware infrastructure including containers, the smallest of devices or larger x86 servers and create a resilient storage layer for a large number of use cases… and with Grid for Apps we can leverage unused networked resources to run applications where needed, where data resides!
+OpenIO SDS, thanks to Conscience Technology, a lightweight design and other unique characteristics, can be installed on any type of hardware infrastructure including containers, the smallest of devices or larger x86 servers and create a resilient storage layer for a large number of use cases… Thanks with Grid for Apps you can leverage unused networked resources to run applications where needed, where data resides!

 This idea of the micro-datacenter based on IoT devices is really intriguing, but we aren’t quite there yet.
 It is exciting though that we have a technology ready for what could be the next wave of compute (if it ever happens) but can already give, today, the best freedom of choice to our customers.